andrewavd/launchschool/oopprogramming/inheritance.md

 end
 ```

-We call classes in a bodule by appending the class name to the module name with two colons(::)
+We call classes in a module by appending the class name to the module name with two colons(::)

 ```ruby
 buddy = Mammal::Dog.new